khaydarian/spla/README.md

-The 1990-era Super Nintendo Entertainment System is a venerable gaming console, and although its hardware is aging and hard to come by, it has long had well-establish software emulatiot, preserving gaming history for generations to come.
+The 1990-era Super Nintendo Entertainment System is a venerable gaming console, and although its hardware is aging and hard to come by, it has long had well-establish software emulators, preserving gaming history for generations to come.

-However, while the rest of the SNES hardware has been effectively reverse-engineered by writing test programs for the CPU (sometimes taking advantage of undocumented behavior to figure out details), one remaining component of the console has resisted complete analysis: the "Picture
+However, while most of the SNES hardware has been effectively reverse-engineered by writing test programs for the CPU (sometimes taking advantage of undocumented behavior to figure out details), one remaining component of the console has resisted complete analysis: the "Picture